Department of Labor Logo United States Department of Labor

 (SPM Renters, t - SPM Owner without mortgages , t ) / Standard error Renters compared to Owners without mortgages, t

 Research SPM Thresholds for 2009-2010 were first posted to the BLS website in table format in November 2011.
-Thresholds for 2005-2008 were added shortly thereafter.
-Ever since, the time series has been supplemented by an additional year's threshold each year after the release of CE public use data.
+Ever since, the time series has been supplemented by an additional year's threshold each year.
+The corrected 2019-2024 SPM thresholds reference below replace those previously published in 2025 and before on this webpage.

 The BLS-DPINR Research SPM Thresholds and associated standard errors can be found through the links below.
 Also available are the expenditure shares of each of the components of the thresholds.
 Please note that use of all of the significant digits presented in the spreadsheets are necessary for inclusion in calculations; precision will affect the resulting dollar value.